dirckvdende/dirckvdende.github.io/index.markdown

     </div>
 </div>

 <blockquote class="center-quote">Hi, I'm Dirck!
 I'm a Master Computer Science student at Leiden University.
-I work on a lot of projects outside of university as well.
-Occasionally I'll write a blog about something interesting :)</blockquote>
+I also work on a lot of projects outside of university.
+I love solving (and making) difficult puzzles.
+Occasionally I'll also write a blog about something interesting :)</blockquote>

 <div class="vspace-empty"></div>